erikringsmuth/requirejs-router/readme.md

   render: function() {
     this.$el.html(this.template({model: this.model}));

-    // Tell the router to load the current route, this calls `router.routeLoadedCallback()` when it's done router.loadCurrentRoute();
+    // Then load the route when the layout is done being rendered router.loadCurrentRoute();
     return this;
   }